Pets are a common occurrence in today’s homes, with research showing that almost 40% of America’s households own a dog, and just over 25% keep a cat.

 .As such, you must trim their claws regularly to ensure that they don’t get too long and damage your floors.
-You can do this yourself at home, or take your pet to a grooming parlor, or even the vets.
-However, you choose to do it, trimming their nails or claws will not only protect your floor but also keep your pet healthy and happy.
+You can do this yourself at home, take your pet to a grooming parlor, or even the vets.
+However you choose to do it, trimming their nails or claws will not only protect your floor but also keep your pet healthy and happy.

 Avoid Carpet In Areas Your Pet Spends A Lot Of Time In

 Carpet is a beautiful floor covering, but it can easily be damaged by the moisture that your pet brings into your home on its fur.
 It can also be a haven for pests such as fleas and ticks, so you shouldn’t put carpet down in areas where your pet spends a lot of their time.